UniUserBW/UniUserBw.github.io/project_yoda.md

 # Design:

 The base design or the model comprised of a using the microcontroller (which was going to be necessary for movement) as the structural support/endo skeleton with a custom support/frame that the microcontroller would fit on, this frame would act as the main stand to the artefact, with the microcontroller connecting all the elements together at the body.
-This was a risky design but works well at reducing the resources needed to produce it.
+The reasoning for this is it reduces the cost and amount of print required as well as making it easily implementable with the electronics.
 The skin aspect is achieved by using the layering created through 3d printing to produce texture to the parts that would be created, with the parts being designed as their respective body parts to the character matching his skin colour to create the illusion of skin through the design.

-Hinges being a core feature to the artefact was aimed towards to the joints and appendages to the character, this consisting of the arms that would be connected through servo motors at the shoulders of the character, and another servo motor connecting the head to the body (body being microcontroller).
+This was to make the artefact more realistic with simple methods and means to the production already being done.
+Hinges being a core feature to the artefact was aimed towards to the joints and appendages to the character, this consisting of the arms that would be connected through servo motors at the shoulders of the character, and another servo motor connecting the head to the body (body being Arduino).
 With the hinges being the elbows on the arms, this allows for head rotation on the X axis, the shoulders to have rotation along the y axis, ad the hinges allowing the elbows to also rotate on the y axis.
+The hinges work best on the arms as connecting the shoulders to the motors allows for y axis rotation and the hinges then provides rotation to the elbows for more arm movement without over complicating the desgin and process.

 ## Development of artefact: